cusp-london/cusp-london.github.io/Upcoming_Events.md

 Past Events include:

+**6th October 2022: CUSP London Seminar Series - Tom Calver:**

+**Title: Telling Stories with Data**

+Abstract:
+Tom Calver explains how to produce data projects from start to finish.
+The session will cover coming up with ideas, sourcing data, analysing it and adding the all-important human element.
+We'll also cover some of the best visual tools you can use to help bring stores to life.<br>

+Bio:
+Tom is Data Editor for the Times and The Sunday Times.
+He writes data-led stories and investigations and is responsible for visual digital journalism across both papers.
+You can see some of his recent work at thetimes.co.uk/profile/tom-calver, or on twitter @TomHCalver

-The Turing Visualization Group Symposium hosted by CUSP London and the Turing Network Development Award - at King's College London.
+**The Turing Visualization Group Symposium hosted by CUSP London and the Turing Network Development Award - at King's College London.**
 This event is over 2 days:

 Please Register on [Eventbrite](https://www.eventbrite.co.uk/e/viztig-symposium-2022-tickets-396511164567)